f-zampieri/smopapi/README.md

 * https://zellwk.com/blog/crud-express-mongodb/
 * https://scotch.io/tutorials/authenticate-a-node-js-api-with-json-web-tokens

+##General Etiquette (applicable on /all/ files
+* Use Beautify.io to get the right styling.
+I use Brackets which has a plugin for it

 ##html/Pug Etiquette (aka how to make a page)
 * html and Pug files are located in the views folder
 * html files are included in Jade files